Stoofenbaird/DSw/README.txt

 will be viewable through two separate galleries.
 One is a non-Flash gallery containing only DS images.
 The other gallery is the primary Stoofenbaird gallery and contains a folder for the DS portfolio.
 Links to both galleries are on each DS page and visible on tablet and desktop browsers.
-Only the non- Flash gallery link is visible on small/phone browsers.
+The full Stoofenbaird gallery is viewable on Flash-enabled devices.